DannyBen/webcache/README.md

 the same content.

 **`response.error`**:
-In case of an error, this contains the error message, `nil` otherwose.
+In case of an error, this contains the error message, `nil` otherwise.

 **`response.base_uri`**:
 Contains the actual address of the page.
 This is useful when the request